A correction may be in store for Shift4 Payments Inc. (NYSE:FOUR) shares? - The Dwinnex

 Earnings Estimates

-There are 11 different market analysts currently analyzing its stock.
-On average, analysts expect EPS of $0.24 for the current quarter, with a high estimate of $0.35 and a low estimate of $0.16, while EPS last year was $0.22.
-The consensus estimate for the next quarter is $0.37, with high estimates of $0.48 and low estimates of $0.29.
+As of right now, 13 analysts gave their recommendation on the stock of the company.
+On average, analysts expect EPS of $0.43 for the current quarter, with a high estimate of $0.51 and a low estimate of $0.28, while EPS last year was $0.26.
+The consensus estimate for the next quarter is $0.39, with high estimates of $0.5 and low estimates of $0.3.

 Revenue Estimates